actsasrob/aws-system-administration-resources/README.md

 4. Install standard puppet modules from PuppetForge and custom puppet modules:

-   Edit TARGET_PATH variable in install_files.sh script to point to desired puppet module path and then execute installfiles.sh.
+   Edit TARGET_PATH variable in install_files.sh script to point to desired puppet module path and then execute install_files.sh.

     ./install_files.sh